marmelab/ra-auth-google/packages/ra-auth-google/Readme.md

 // in src/App.tsx
 import React from 'react';
 import { Admin, Resource, Login } from 'react-admin';
-import { initGoogleAuthProvider, LoginButton, GoogleAuthContextProvider } from "ra-auth-google";
+import { getGoogleAuthProvider, LoginButton, GoogleAuthContextProvider } from "ra-auth-google";
 import dataProvider from './dataProvider';
 import posts from './posts';